-Yes, it’s totally normal to have leukorrhea.
+It’s totally normal to have leukorrhea—even when not expecting.

-This is because a healthy vagina generally has a pH level between 3.8-4.5, making it acidic, so your leukorrhea can ‘bleach’ some fabrics.
+A healthy vagina generally has a pH level between 3.8-4.5, making it acidic, so your leukorrhea can ‘bleach’ some fabrics.

-It’s a sign that your vagina is healthy and happy!
+Think of it as a sign that your vagina is healthy and happy!